tariksahni/Successo/README.md

 - **Mongoose** as your ORM for the **Mongo** Datastore.

 ## To Run
-- // Go to the directory
+- Go to the directory
 - cd Successo
+- npm install
 - npm start

+- open mongo conosole in another terminal

 ## Go to localhost:3000